 The acknowledged founder of attribution theory is Fritz Heider (1944).

-Attribution Theory Within Sport Psychology and Motivation
+Attribution Theory in Sport Psychology and Motivation

-Based upon how we explain our successes and failures, it's possible to classify explanations of performance into three distinct subcategories.
+Based upon how we explain our successes and failures, it's possible to classify explanations of performance into three distinct subcategories:

 - Stability of attribution